brink-daniel/ssms-object-explorer-menu/README.md

 * int
 * nvarchar
 * bit
+* datetime2
+* datetimeoffset
-* List of options
+* list of options

-The list of options can't have duplicate elements.
+The `list of options` can't have duplicate elements.
+You can provide any string as a `datetime2` or `datetimeoffset` argument which can be parsed to the .NET types `DateTime` and `DateTimeOffset`.

 These user-defined parameters are substituted the same way like the tags of the execution context.